Speakers League FAQs

 If I join, how will I know how to be the MC, or the Wordmaster, or an Evaluator, etc?

 When you join, you will receive a 45-page member handbook that, among other things, describes how to do each role at a meeting.
 Plus, you will have the opportunity to learn by observing at the meeting.
 If you have questions, you can always ask the Chairperson (the adult supervisor of the club), or one of the other members.
-You can also get a pretty good idea about how a meeting works by watching our "Typical Meeting" highlight video at the Videos tab on this website.
+You can also get a pretty good idea about how a meeting works by watching our "Typical Meeting" highlight video at this link.

 How much homework/preparation time is involved?